 On the death of King Charles II on 6 February, 1685, his Catholic brother James, Duke of York succeeded to the throne as King James II.
 Charles II left no legitimate offspring but a large family of illegitimate sons and daughters by his many mistresses, the eldest of these was the Protestant James Scott, Duke of Monmouth.James II

-Monmouth planned to attack Bristol, but learned the city had been occupied by Henry Somerset, 1st Duke of Beaufort.
-He therefore proceeded towards Bath, which refused the rebels entry.
-The city being stronglly defended by Royalist forces, he instead set up camp at Philips Norton and was there attacked by Feversham's forces.
+Monmouth planned to attack Bristol but learned the city had been occupied by Henry Somerset, the 1st Duke of Beaufort.
+He, therefore, proceeded towards Bath, which refused the rebels' entry.
+The city being strongly defended by Royalist forces, he instead set up camp at Philips Norton and was there attacked by Feversham's forces.
 Monmouth's half-brother, Henry FitzRoy, Duke of Grafton (son of Charles II and Barbara Palmer) led a force into Philips Norton but was surrounded by the rebels and had to hack through hedges to escape.
 Churchill came to their rescue after which they withdrew.

 Monmouth's force marched through the night to Frome where they arrived on 28 June.
 The morale of Monmouth's forces received a heavy blow as news of the failure of the rebellion in Scotland arrived and many began to desert.
-Argyle had landed in Scotland where he was joined by Sir Duncan Campbell and attempted to raise a rebellion which was easily put down by the government.
+Argyle had landed in Scotland where he was joined by Sir Duncan Campbell and attempted to raise a rebellion that was easily put down by the government.
 Argyle had been taken prisoner and was executed at Edinburgh on On 30 June.
-Deciding to head for Warminster Monmouth tavelled as far as Trowbridge before being cut off by royalist forces.
+Deciding to head for Warminster Monmouth travelled as far as Trowbridge before being cut off by royalist forces.
 He then marched his army back towards Somerset through Shepton Mallet, arriving in Wells on 1 July.
-Feversham's plan was to contain Monmouth's forces in the South West until the remainder of his own forces arrived but was ordered to engage the enemy.
+Feversham planned to contain Monmouth's forces in the South-West until the remainder of his forces arrived but was ordered to engage the enemy.
 Monmouth was pushed back via Shepton Mallet to the Somerset Levels.
 He arrived back at Bridgwater on 3 July, where he received a lukewarm welcome.Battle of Sedgemoor Memorial

 The fateful Battle of Sedgemoor was fought on 6 July, the last pitched battle on open ground between two military forces fought on English soil.
 Feversham camped on the edge of Sedgemoor at the village of Westonzoyland.
-Monmouth watched the royal army from the tower of the Church of St Mary at Bridgewater before making the decision after holding a Council of War, to attack them.
-He led his forces out of Bridgwater at about 10:00 pm that night, planning a unsuspected attack on the royal army in darkness.
+Monmouth watched the royal army from the tower of the Church of St Mary at Bridgewater before deciding against holding a Council of War, to attack them.
+He led his forces out of Bridgwater at about 10:00 pm that night, planning an unsuspected attack on the royal army in darkness.
 The rebels were guided quietly out of the town by Richard Godfrey, a local man.

-Parliament passed an Act of Attainder against Monmouth, who wrote pleadingly to Charles II's queen, the kind hearted Catherine of Braganza and she generously tried to intercede with her brother-in-law for her stepson's life, but James was adamant and refused to be swayed.
+Parliament passed an Act of Attainder against Monmouth, who wrote pleadingly to Charles II's queen, the kind-hearted Catherine of Braganza and generously tried to intercede with her brother-in-law for her stepson's life, but James was adamant and refused to be swayed.
 He was executed by Jack Ketch on 15 July 1685, on Tower Hill.
-Shortly beforehand, Bishops Turner of Ely and Ken of Bath and Wells visited the condemned man to prepare him for eternity, but withheld the eucharist as he refused to acknowledge that either his rebellion or his relationship with Lady Wentworth had been sinful.
+Shortly beforehand, Bishops Turner of Ely and Ken of Bath and Wells visited the condemned man to prepare him for eternity but withheld the eucharist as he refused to acknowledge that either his rebellion or his relationship with Lady Wentworth had been sinful.